Keep more for yourself.

-- Long-term capital gains tax—Gains on stocks, bonds and mutual funds held over one year are currently taxed at a maximum federal long-term capital gains rate of 15 percent.
+- Long-term capital gains tax—Gains on stocks, bonds, and mutual funds held for over one year are currently taxed at a maximum federal long-term capital gains rate of 20%.

-- Short-term capital gains tax—If you hold investments for one year or less, they are subject to ordinary federal income tax, which ranges up to 35 percent.
+- Short-term capital gains tax—If you hold investments for one year or less, they are subject to federal income tax.

 1. Tax-free withdrawals of earnings from a Roth IRA are permitted five years after you make your first contribution to the account and after you reach age 59½.